igunduz/scBioinfoCourse/README.md

 # The time-line for the tutorials before and during the first project:

 *Week 1*: Introduction to R

-*Week 2*: Setting up the environment, read in the data and an introduction to **Seurat** *Week 3*: Quality Control (Batch-effect, Thresholds, Doublets) *Week 4*: Embedding, DEGs, cell type-annotation with marker-genes *Week 5*: Trajectory interference and Cell-Cell communication
+*Week 2*: Setting up the environment, read in the data and an introduction to **Seurat**

+*Week 3*: Quality Control (Batch-effect, Thresholds, Doublets)

+*Week 4*: Embedding, DEGs, cell type-annotation with marker-genes

+*Week 5*: Trajectory inference and cell-cell communication